 These set of Nature Paintbrushes are definitely the most beautiful and inspiring set of Nature brushes I have ever seen!
 I love how you can combine this activity with a Nature Walk and collect the bits you need together too!
 Oh and check out Danya Banyas Painting with (and on) Sticks too!

-You Might Also Enjoy 15 Simple Summer Crafts for Kids
+You May Also Enjoy 15 Simple Summer Crafts for Kids

 #3.
 Bottle Top Art